Mortuary temple of Hatshepsut: Beautiful Festival of the Valley

-The sanctuary of Amun was the end point of the Beautiful Festival of the Valley, conducted annually, starting at the Temple of Karnak.
+The sanctuary of Amun was the endpoint of the Beautiful Festival of the Valley, conducted annually, starting at the Temple of Karnak.
 This celebration dates to the Middle Kingdom, when it concluded at the temple built by Mentuhotep II.
-The procession began at the Eighth Pylon at Karnak led by Hatshepsut and Thutmosis III, followed by noblemen and priests bearing Amun's barque, accompanied by musicians, dancers, courtiers and more priests, and guarded by soldiers.
+The procession began at the Eighth Pylon at Karnak led by Hatshepsut and Thutmose III, followed by noblemen and priests bearing Amun's barque, accompanied by musicians, dancers, courtiers, and more priests, and guarded by soldiers.
 A further flotilla of small boats and the great ship Userhat, which carried the barque, were towed.
 In Hatshepsut's time, the barque of Amun was a miniaturized copy of a transport barge equipped with three long carrying-poles borne by six priests each.
 The figure of a ram's head, sacred to Amun, adorned its prow and stern.
-In the centre of its hull a lavishly ornamented naos was installed and the statue of Amun, presently bejewelled, cloistered within.
+In the centre of its hull, a lavishly ornamented naos was installed and the statue of Amun, presently bejewelled, cloistered within.
 The barque likely measured 4.5 m in length.
-The procession crossed the Nile, visited the cemeteries in remembrance, before landing at the valley temple to proceed along the 1 km long causeway to the temple proper.
-Halfway up was the barque station, beyond which the path was flanked by more than 100 sandstone sphinxes up to the terraces.
+The procession crossed the Nile and visited the cemeteries in remembrance before landing at the valley temple to proceed along the 1 km long causeway to the temple proper.
+Halfway up was the barque station, beyond which more than 100 sandstone sphinxes flanked the path up to the terraces.
 This is the oldest attested sphinx avenue, though the practice is thought to date to the Old Kingdom.
 The valley temple and barque station were points at which offerings were made and purification rituals conducted.
 The procession carried on through the entrance-gate, up the temple's great ramps, and into the sanctuary where the barque and Amun were kept for a night before being returned home to Karnak.
-On this day, bounteous offerings of food, meat, drink and flowers were presented on tables to Amun, with smaller quantities reserved for the king.
+On this day, bounteous offerings of food, meat, drink, and flowers were presented on tables to Amun, with smaller quantities reserved for the king.
 On all other days, priests performed the 'Daily Ritual' upon the statues of Amun and Hatshepsut.